-Founded by Rachel Kibbe, a textile recycling and fashion circularity veteran, Kept SKU™ fills an unmet need.
-Throughout her time working on used clothing collection programs with US cities, along with some of the world's top fashion brands, she's been approached by both stakeholders for responsible solutions for new and nearly new items sitting in warehouses.
+Founded by Rachel Kibbe, a fashion circularity veteran, Kept SKU™ fills an unmet need.
+Throughout her time working on used clothing collection programs with US cities, along with some of the top fashion brands, she's been approached by both stakeholders for responsible solutions for new and nearly new items sitting in warehouses.
 Kept / SKU is her response.
 It also provides a fun way to discover conscious brands at accessible price points.

 Kept SKU™ is an alternative shopping channel to give items that otherwise may have gone to landfill and incineration another chance.
 We are a new service for brands who care about keeping their inventory at the highest and best use, and for the customer who loves learning about them at the best price-points.

 We're celebrating the way things were, when things were built to keep.

 We landfill and incinerate $500B worth of clothes each year.
 Resale is a circularity buzzword but there’s an unaddressed problem: returns, excess inventory and slightly damaged items.
 We're starting here.
 As we grow, we will continue to expand how we make clothing available to the marketplace so that brands, consumers, and the environment all benefit.